Neighborhoods of Oklahoma City: Asian District

 Pagoda along Classen Blvd. in the Asian District.

 Oklahoma City has the largest Asian population in the state and is home to a rapidly growing cultural area, officially deemed Asia District, and more locally known as 'The Asian District.'
 Many cultures from all over Asia are represented in the shops and restaurants as well as the neighboring residential and commercial areas.
 The district is also referred to as 'Little Saigon' by local residents, as it was and still is popularly known, despite the official renaming as the 'Asian District.'

 Centered primarily along Classen Boulevard from N.W.
 22nd Street to N.W.
 30th, the region is a culturally diverse Chinatown community, with the strongest visually identifiable influence being Vietnamese.
 Tens of thousands of Vietnamese refugees settled in the city during the 1970s after the fall of Saigon, leading the revival of what had previously been a declining neighborhood following a suburban "white flight" exodus of middle class residents.
 As the new Asian residents rebuilt the community, more immigrants moved into the area from countries beyond just Vietnam and Southeast Asia.
 It is now home to residents from all around the world.

-Today, the Asian District is a bustling cosmopolitan scene full of art galleries, quaint apartments, retail shops, Asian delis, highrise condos, and bars and restaurants of many varieties (for example, in the span of a single block can be found a pizzeria, a diner, bubble tea restaurants, an Asian-theme video arcade, and many Chinese and Phở restaurants).
-One can often observe both international and domestic students from bordering Oklahoma City University, the Dove Science Academy, and the Classen School of Advanced Studies frequenting the neighborhood.
+Today, the Asian District is a bustling cosmopolitan scene with many art galleries, apartments, retail shops, delis, highrise condos, and diverse bars and restaurants.
+For example, in the span of a single block can be found a pizzeria, a diner, bubble tea restaurants, an Asian-theme video arcade, and many Chinese and Phở restaurants.
+Students from bordering Oklahoma City University, the Dove Science Academy, and the Classen School of Advanced Studies frequent the neighborhood.